rvesse/stardog-docs/src/docs/spring.html.md

 The Spring for Stardog [source code](http://github.com/clarkparsia/stardog-spring) is available on Github.

+Binary releases are available on the [Github release page](https://github.com/clarkparsia/stardog-spring/releases).

 ## Overview

 Spring for Stardog makes it possible to rapidly build Stardog-backed applications with the Spring Framework.
 As with many other parts of Spring, Stardog's Spring